FireSmart

 Applications open on Friday, November 1 and details are available at firesmartcanada.ca.

 Join the FireSmart Canada Neighbourhood Recognition Program (NRP) and help make your community safer from wildfires.
-By participating, you’ll not only receive $1000 for your efforts, but you’ll also demonstrate your commitment to wildfire risk reduction.
+By participating, you could receive up to $1000 for your efforts, but more importantly you’ll also receive help in assessing your wildfire hazard and planning risk reduction activities.
 Whether you’re working on fire-resilient landscaping, home hardening, or community preparedness, City of Whitehorse specialists will guide and support you every step of the way.
-Contact [email protected] to learn more.
+Contact firesmart@whitehorse.ca to learn more.

 We are safer when our communities work together to reduce risk.